 Structural search and replace dialogs

-Use these dialog boxes to find and replace fragments of code that structurally match the suggested search template.
+Use these dialogs to find and replace fragments of code that structurally match the suggested search template.

-Use this text area to specify the template to be sought for.
-You can type the template code in the field or click the Existing Templates button to see a list of existing templates.
+Use this text area to specify the template based on which RubyMine performs the search process.
+You can type the template code in the field or click and select the Existing Templates option to see a list of existing templates.

 Use this text area to specify the template to be substituted.
-You can type the template code in the field or click the Existing Templates button to use one of the existing templates.
+You can type the template code in the field or click and select the Existing Templates option to see a list of existing templates.

-Click the icon to see the list of your previous searches.
+Click this icon to see the list of your previous searches.